dgraph-io/dgraph/contrib/config/terraform/gcp/standalone/README.md

 Here are the steps to be followed:

-1. You must have an GCP account set up.
+1. You must have a GCP account set up.

 2. [Download](https://terraform.io/downloads.html) and install terraform.